mampfes/hacs_waste_collection_schedule/doc/source/awb_emsland_de.md

 ## How to get the source arguments

 These values are the location you want to query for.
 Make sure, the writing is exactly as it is on <https://www.awb-emsland.de/service/abfuhrkalender/>.
 Typos will result in an parsing error which is printed in the log.
 As `house_number` expects a numeric input, address suffixes have to be provided via the `address_suffix` argument.

 `address_suffix` could be for example a alphanumeric character "A" or a additional house number like "/1".

+`year_override` can be used to override the default request period, defined by the awb emsland server.
+Example: to query the data for the year 2024, enter "Jahresübersicht 2024" here.